decoy/blog2/contents/drafts/2020-01-01-safety-and-confidence.md

 ## Safety

-On the Getting Apps Done podcast, we talk about safety in the workplace quite a bit, but it's worth describing again here: "Safety" in this context means that even if you take a risk and it fails, the consequences won't harm you.
+On the [Getting Apps Done](https://gettingappsdone.com/) podcast, we talk about [safety](/tags/safety) in the workplace quite a bit, but it's worth describing again here: "Safety" in this context means that even if you take a risk and it fails, the consequences won't harm you.
 You will not lose your job, you will not be shamed, you will continue to have food and shelter and people in your life.

 Individuals can take actions to increase their safety.
 The most straight forward is saving money.
 It's less risky to take chances at work if you can afford to be laid off and find another job.

-But there are things we can do as employers, too.
+But there are things we can do as employers too.
 Talk to your employees about the risks they _could_ take.
 Discuss the consequences of those risks and see if there are ways to mitigate them.

 A complex example might be a customer project where a mistake could throw off the timeline.
 The further out the timeline is, the more likely something will go wrong.
 A timeline should have a buffer for failure.
-The more experienced you get as developers, as managers, as agile leaders, the closer to that edge you can get.
+The more experienced you get as developers, as managers, as leaders, the closer to that edge you can get.
 You'll know the most likely risks and how to plan for them and the less buffer will be required.

-This is the whole purpose of Agile!
+This is the whole purpose of [Agile](/tags/agile)!
 It goes on the assumption that you're going to mess up and that iterating the plan will be required.
 Over time your metrics about work estimates get more accurate and you can plan better.
 Agile creates a safety net on failure by making sure each piece of work is "bite sized" and requesting regular feedback to verify that the work completed matches what was expected.
 Maybe you messed up an individual ticket, or maybe a sprint.
 But it's _unlikely_ the entire project would be considered a failure if you've been getting constant feedback.

 We apply this strategy of limiting consequences to timelines, projects, and processes, but it's rare that it's applied directly to people.